lucarossi9/IntroToMachineLearning2021/README.md

 # IntroToMachineLearning2021
-Two projects

-Second place at the competition page on AirCrowd https://www.aicrowd.com/challenges/a-i-in-civil-engineering-building-collapse
+* Second place at the competition page on AirCrowd https://www.aicrowd.com/challenges/a-i-in-civil-engineering-building-collapse .

+* For a general understanding of how we takled the problems please refer to the poster file.

+* The detailed explanation of the code is included in the two readme files in the folders of the two milestones.

+* Here below we report the problem description.

 # Milestone 1: